Meningitis and MMR - Awareness and Vaccination

-There is no vaccine for meningitis B, however, there is a vaccination for meningitis C and you should make sure you are protected by ensuring you have already been given the vaccination.
+Meningitis B vaccinations are available but need to be sourced privately, as they are not provided by the NHS.
+There is a vaccination for meningitis C and you should make sure you are protected by ensuring you have already been given the vaccination.
 All UK-born students should have received the vaccination as part of a childhood immunisation programme, but if you can’t remember or are unsure, you should call your doctor to check.
 Vaccination is free and can be given at any time.

 A MenACWY vaccination offers protection against four different causes of meningitis and septicaemia - meningococcal (Men) A, C, W, and Y diseases.

 It is available to all first-time university entrants up to 25 years of age, including international students.
 If you have not yet had this vaccination, we recommend you request the vaccination from your GP.

 Measles, mumps and rubella (MMR) are diseases that can have serious complications, so it is important that you make sure you are protected by checking your immunisation history and arranging MMR vaccinations, if necessary.
 Even a mild case of the disease may disrupt studies for a length of time.
 The two-dose vaccination is very effective in preventing the disease.

 The Department of Health and Public Health England recommend that students have adequate immunity to mumps and measles.
 Please check with your parents and/or home doctor whether you have received two doses of the MMR vaccine.
 If not, please ask your doctor to complete your immunisation.

 To be protected effectively you should have had two doses of the vaccine.
 The MMR vaccine protects against all three diseases and vaccination is free.